csd4ni3l/simulator-games/README.md

 Some simulator games i tried to make to get better at math and interesting concepts.
-Currently includes a Boids simulator, Water Simulator, Physics Sandbox, Chladni Plate simulation, Fourier simulation, Lissajous simulation, Voronoi Diagram simulation, Lorenz Attractor simulation, Spirograph simulator and a Double Pendulum Simulator.
+Currently includes:
+- Boids simulator
+- Water simulator
+- Physics Sandbox
+- Chladni Plate simulator
+- Fourier simulator
+- Lissajous simulator
+- Voronoi Diagram simulator
+- Lorenz Attractor simulator
+- Spirograph simulator
+- Delaunay Triangulation simulator
+- Double Pendulum simulator

+I wanted to add a Triple Pendulum Simulator but it was too hard.

 The Water Simulator simulates 2d water splashes.
 The Physics Sandbox includes crates, coins, and any custom SVG you want!
 Use w to place the current inventory item, and on the right bottom you can select new ones.